AgileRL/AgileRL/docs/tutorials/arena_training/grpo_gsm8k.rst

 Arena is provided by the separate ``agilerl-arena`` distribution (``agilerl.arena.*`` in the shared namespace).
 It pulls in lightweight client dependencies (``httpx``, ``rich``, etc.) rather than core training stacks.
-Install it directly, or through the AgileRL extra:
+Install it directly, or install AgileRL, which depends on it:

 .. code-block:: bash

    pip install agilerl-arena
    # or
-   pip install "agilerl[arena]"
+   pip install agilerl

 Authentication
 ~~~~~~~~~~~~~~